 If you don’t like the prospect of paying monthly fees to the high street names, take a look at some of the leading online-only business account providers — Tide, for instance.

-Simply use our dedicated code – “COMPANY” – when you apply, and Tide will give you £50 cash back, with no catches at all!
+Simply use our dedicated code – “COMPANY” – when you apply, and Tide will give you £50 cashback, with no catches at all!
 Plus an entire year of free transfers.

 Opening a limited company bank account is only the start.
 You’ll also need to keep your books in order and HMRC onside.
 A specialist accountant can help with that and make sure you don’t pay more tax than you have to.

-- Pay for life insurance via your limited company - save up to 50%
+- Life Insurance - pay via your limited company - save up to 50%

-- Professional Indemnity insurance from £13.50/month - visit Qdos
+- Professional Indemnity insurance - from £13.50/month via Qdos